xpush/xpush.github.io/_includes/doc/installation/with-npm.md

 ### imageMagick

-[image] to install and run imageMagicK  with reference to (http://www.imagemagick.org/script/binary-releases.php).
+Install and run imageMagicK with reference [Imagemagick installation](http://www.imagemagick.org/script/binary-releases.php).

 The follow is the code install and run imageMagick.